Dynamical probing of high-order spin coherence in one-dimensional mixtures: Short-time dynamics of the spin correlations

 At the third order, we have also two terms.
 The first one with $\beta_1=1$ and $\beta_2=2$ reads as

-where in the left expansion only $\hat{P}_{34}$ gives a nonzero result and therefore $\ket{\vec{\sigma}} = \ket{\up \up \down \down}$ and in the right expansion we have only kept the term that gives $\hat{P}_{(1, \dots, 4)} \hat{H}^2_s\ket{\up \down \up \down} = \hat{P}_{(1, \dots, 4)}\ket{ \up \down \down \up} =\ket{\up \up \down \down}$.
-The second term at the third order with $\beta_1=0$ and $\beta_2=3$ is the following
+where in the left expansion only $\hat{P}_{3,4}$ gives a nonzero result and therefore $\ket{\vec{\sigma}} = \ket{\up \up \down \down}$ and in the right expansion we have only kept the term that gives $\hat{P}_{(1, \dots, 4)} \hat{H}^2_s\ket{\up \down \up \down} = \hat{P}_{(1, \dots, 4)}\ket{ \up \down \down \up} =\ket{\up \up \down \down}$.
+The second term at the third order with $\beta_1=0$ and $\beta_2=3$ is the following:

-where in the second step we see that we can go back to the initial state not only by applying the identity $\hat{P}_{(1, \dots, 4)} \hat{P}_{34}\hat{P}_{23} \hat{P}_{12} = \hat{P}_{(1, \dots, 4)} \hat{P}_{(1, \dots, 4)}^{-1}= \mathrm{Id}$, but also $\hat{P}_{(1, \dots, 4)}\hat{P}_{23} \hat{P}_{12} \hat{P}_{34}$.
+where in the second step we see that we can go back to the initial state not only by applying the identity $\hat{P}_{(1, \dots, 4)} \hat{P}_{3,4}\hat{P}_{2,3} \hat{P}_{1,2} = \hat{P}_{(1, \dots, 4)} \hat{P}_{(1, \dots, 4)}^{-1}= \mathrm{Id}$, but also $\hat{P}_{(1, \dots, 4)}\hat{P}_{2,3} \hat{P}_{1,2} \hat{P}_{3,4}$.
 By summing the contributions in Eqs.~\eqref{eq:P14H2_3ord} and~\eqref{eq:P14H3}, we conclude that $c_\up^{(1, 4)} (t) \sim -i t^3/6$ at small times.

-Contrary to the spin separated state, for the N\'eel state, there are more terms of the two Taylor expansions of Eq.~\eqref{eq:cm_sigma_tapprox0} that are nonzero at lower order, however those terms have opposite signs and therefore they cancel each other out.
-This leads to a higher order power law behavior, which is a consequence of the higher number of spin domains in the initial state.
+Contrary to the spin separated state, for the N\'eel state, there are more terms of the two Taylor expansions of Eq.~\eqref{eq:cm_sigma_tapprox0} that are nonzero at lower order: however, those terms have opposite signs and therefore they cancel each other out.
+This leads to a higher-order power-law behavior, which is a consequence of the higher number of spin domains in the initial state.